Periodic asymptotic dynamics of the measure solutions to an equal mitosis equation: Well-posedness in the measure setting

 \subsection{The dual equation}

-We actually prove slightly more than the well-posedness of Equation~\eqref{eq:dual} in~$\dot\B.$ Let us first introduce some useful functional spaces.
+We start by proving the well-posedness of Equation~\eqref{eq:dual} in a space larger than~$\dot\B$, which turns out to be more suitable.
 For a subset $\Omega \subset \R^d$, we denote by $\Bloc(\Omega)$ the space of functions $f : \Omega \to \R$ that are bounded on $\Omega\cap B(0,r)$ for any $r>0$, and by $\B(\Omega)$ the (Banach) subspace of bounded functions endowed with the supremum norm $\|f\|_\infty=\sup_{x\in\Omega}|f(x)|$.
 Using these spaces allows us to prove the well-posedness without needing any upper bound at infinity on the division rate~$B$.

 In the following proposition, we prove that for any $f\in\Bloc(0,\infty)$ there exists a unique solution $\varphi\in\Bloc([0,\infty)\times(0,\infty))$ to Equation~\eqref{eq:dual} in a mild sense (Duhamel formula) with initial condition $\varphi(0,\cdot)=f$.
 Moreover, we show that if $f\in \Cr^1(0,\infty)$ then $\varphi$ is also continuously differentiable and verifies Equation~\eqref{eq:dual} in the classical sense.